 Road trip along the Gulf Coast FAQ

-The ultimate Gulf Coast road trip from Texas to Florida is 2085 miles (3355 km) long.
-To drive it takes about 39.5 hours not including any stops along the way.
+This ultimate Gulf Coast road trip from Texas to Florida is 1,981 miles (3,188 km) long.
+Driving it takes about 38 hours, not including any stops along the way.

-In contrast to the ultimate Texas to Florida road trip you can also take a much shorter Texas to Florida drive.
-From Houston to Pensacola Beach it’s 533 miles (858 km) and roughly 8 hours of driving not including any stops.
+In contrast to the ultimate Texas to Florida road trip, you can also take a much shorter Texas to Florida drive.
+From Houston to Pensacola Beach, without detours, it’s 533 miles (858 km) and roughly 8 hours by car.

-For the ultimate Gulf Coast road trip from Texas to Florida it’s recommended to have 3 weeks or more.
-But if you have less time, you can take a pacier road trip or break the Gulf Coast itinerary up to focus on your favorite parts.
+For the ultimate Gulf Coast road trip from Texas to Florida, we recommend allowing 3 weeks or more.
+But if you have less time, you can take a pacier road trip or break the itinerary up to focus on your favorite parts.